AadiManchekar/Fleet/README.md

     dos2unix ./vault/init-vault.sh
     ```

-### 3. Docker Container Healthchecks

-While setting up healthchecks for containers, I faced a couple of interesting challenges:

-- **Kafka-UI Healthcheck:**
+3. **Kafka-UI Healthcheck:**
 I initially wanted to use `curl` to check the `/actuator/health` endpoint, but the official `provectuslabs/kafka-ui` image does not include `curl` and installing it at runtime failed due to lack of permissions (`apk add --no-cache curl` resulted in a "Permission denied" error).
 To keep the image unchanged and avoid building a custom image, I switched to using `wget`, which is available by default.
 The healthcheck looks like this:
   ```yaml
   healthcheck:
     test: ["CMD-SHELL",